i-love-flamingo/example-helloworld/Readme.md

 If something doesn't work, you can always compare your code with the master branch.

 Congratulations!
-You completed all steps in the Flamingo Helloworld Example and learned some basic Flamingo features.
+You completed all steps in the Flamingo Hello World Example and learned some basic Flamingo features.